-December 31, 2018 Decembe r 31, 2017 • Estimated Fair Estimated Fair Financial Instruments Carrying Value Value Carrying Value Value Assets Debt securities held in trustee funds, restricted and non-restricted \$ 619,800,572 \$ 630,473,514 \$1,331,131,007 \$1,351,434,625 Liabilities Fixed rate term debt, including current maturities, AMP 5,403,481,392 6,464,674,005 6,076,124,422 7,478,694,517 Fixed rate term debt, including current maturities, on behalf of others 49,159,332 49,159,332 37,986,371 37,986,371 Variable rate term debt, including current maturities, AMP 95,100,000 95,100,000 95,100,000 95,100,000
+December 31, 2019 December 31, 2018

+Estimated Fair Estimated Fair

+Financial Instruments Carrying Value Value Carrying Value Value

+Assets

+Debt securities held in trustee funds, restricted and non-restricted \$ 885,788,215 \$ 913,438,879 \$ 619,800,572 \$ 630,473,514

+Liabilities

+Fixed rate term debt, including current

+maturities, AMP 5,777,991,731 7,229,636,207 5,403,481,392 6,464,674,005

+Fixed rate term debt, including current

+maturities, on behalf of others 52,035,165 52,035,165 49,159,332 49,159,332

+Variable rate term debt, including current

+maturities, AMP - - 95,100,000 95,100,000

-The carrying amounts of cash, accounts receivable, accounts payable, the AMP project note, the municipal project notes, and the revolving credit loan approximate their fair value due to their short maturities.
+The carrying amounts of cash, accounts receivable, accounts payable and the municipal project notes approximate their fair value due to their short maturities.
+The carrying amount of the revolving credit loan approximates fair value because it carries a variable interest rate.
 The fair value of trustee funds is determined based on market observable inputs that include, but are not limited to, benchmark yields, reportable trades, broker/dealer quotes, issuer spreads, two-sided markets, benchmark securities, bids, and offers.
 The fair value of debt securities included trustee funds is within Level 2 of the fair value hierarchy.
 The fair value of long-term debt reflects the present value of cash outflows relating to those obligations based on the current call price or the yield to maturity as deemed appropriate at the end of each respective year.
 The yields assumed were based on municipal bond ratings offered by organizations similar to AMP.
 The fair value of long-term debt is within Level 2 of the fair value hierarchy.